 - b) information

-- c) admission
+- c admission

 - d) astonishment

 - e) quietness

 - f) perfection

+- L. All her housework had to be finished before sunrise.

 - develop the children's listening skills - get children to assess their progress in English - practise giving advice for language learning